 Jewel Changi Airport: What is it?

-The facilities include a rain vortex, retail shops, hotels, entertainment, and dining.
-The Jewel complex spans 135,000 square metres and features ten stories – five stories above and five below ground.
+This complex is on a scale only a few cities in the world can afford to undertake.
+It’s a visionary undertaking that includes a rain vortex, retail shops, hotels, entertainment, airport lounges, check-in, and dining.
+The Jewel complex spans 135,000 square metres and comprises ten stories – five stories above and five below ground.

 Where to find Jewel Changi Airport